MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityWaterDataModel/Facility.md

 ---
-title: Facility in Cloud for Sustainability water data model
+title: Facility in Microsoft for Sustainability water data model
 description: Base-level location to attribute activity data in the water data model.
 May contain multiple buildings and organizational units.
 author: lsuresh
 ms.service: common-data-model